dfan14051/EECS-491-Probabilistic-Graphical-Models/README.md

 # EECS 491: Probabilistic Graphical Models

 Homework assignments for the EECS 491: Probabilistic Graphical Models class at Case Western.
+Assignment prompts / exercise can be found in `/assignments`

 To setup and run all notebooks install all dependencies using either pip or conda.